u07/asio-dm-activator/README.md

 ASIO-DM-Activator is a plugin for **Cubase** and **Studio One** that enables the **ASIO Direct Monitoring** feature (also known as "**Blue Z**") for audio interfaces that lack native support for it.

+This plugin will attempt to work with any audio interface that uses the **Thesycon** driver, regardless of the manufacturer.
+However, **guaranteed support is limited to the Audient iD14 MKII**, as I don’t own other hardware for testing.
+If you use an **iD** or **EVO** series interface, it will likely work, but **I’d still appreciate your feedback** — whether it does or not — and a log of its operation.

-This is a beta release, currently supporting only one device class: the **Audient iD series** (iD14 and above).
-This limitation is due to testing constraints, as I own an **iD14 MKII**.
-However, the plugin can theoretically be extended to support any device with a dedicated software mixer.
-I’d love to hear from you if you can help expand support for additional hardware.
+The code is structured to allow easy addition of other drivers besides Thesycon.
+I’d love to hear from you if you can help with coding and expanding support for additional hardware.

 ---